 - Origination and servicing expenses.
 Our origination and servicing expenses increased from RMB86.0 million in the six months ended June 30, 2017 to RMB186.1 million (US\$28.1 million) in the same period in 2018, in line with the increase in the volume of loans facilitated through our marketplace. - Provision for assets and liabilities from investor assurance program.
-We recorded provision for assets and liabilities from investor assurance program of RMB726 and RMB164.4 million (US\$24.8 million) in the six months ended June 30, 2017 and 2018, respectively, to record additional guarantee liabilities incurred in connection with the increased default rates following the negative publicity with respect to the difficulties, or even suspension of operation in some cases, encountered by certain individual lending marketplaces in June and July 2018. - Allowance for uncollectible accounts receivable and contract assets.
+We recorded provision for assets and liabilities from investor assurance program of RMB726 and RMB164.4 million (US\$24.8 million) in the six months ended June 30, 2017 and 2018, respectively, to record additional guarantee liabilities incurred. - Allowance for uncollectible accounts receivable and contract assets.
 Our allowance for uncollectible accounts receivable and contract assets increased from RMB27.6 million to RMB161.2 million (US\$24.4 million) in the six months ended June 30, 2017 and 2018, respectively, primarily due to the increase in uncollected service fees in connection with the increase in the volume of loans facilitated through our marketplace. - Sales and marketing expenses.
 Our sales and marketing expenses increased from RMB338.1 million in the six months ended June 30, 2017 to RMB448.8 million (US\$67.8 million) in the same period in 2018, primarily due to the increase in expenses associated with our continued user acquisition methods.
 Our sales and marketing expenses as a percentage of our net revenues decreased from 43.6% in the six months ended June 30, 2017 to 27.0% in the same period in 2018, as we engaged more repeat investors in the six months ended June 30, 2018 compared to the same period in 2017, the acquisition cost of which is significantly lower than that of new investors and borrowers. - General and administrative expenses.
 Our general and administrative expenses increased from RMB42.9 million in the six months ended June 30, 2017 to RMB56.4 million (US\$8.5 million) in the same period in 2018, primarily due to the increase of payroll expenses, including share-based compensation. - Research and development expenses.
 Our research and development expenses remained relatively stable at RMB74.9 million and RMB75.8 million (US\$11.5 million), in the six months ended June 30, 2017 and 2018, respectively.